 8. Visit Brussel’s Notre Dame Du Sablon

-Notre Dame Du Sablon is a spectacular representation of 14th century Gothic architecture, with large arched windows, intricate detailing and a grand spire on top.
-The church was famed for a Madonna statue that was said to have healing powers, and while the statue was supposedly stolen by theives, there is still a model version inside which draws in the visitors.
-The church, with surrounding manicured gardens, is extremely photogenic and is well worth a visit while exploring the capital.
+Notre Dame Du Sablon is a spectacular representation of 14th-century Gothic architecture, with large arched windows, intricate detailing, and a grand spire on top.
+The church was famed for a Madonna statue that was said to have healing powers, and while the statue was supposedly stolen by thieves, there is still a model version inside, which draws in visitors.
+The church, with surrounding manicured gardens, is extremely photogenic and worth visiting while exploring the capital.

 9. Musée Royaux Des Beaux Arts